Gurenax/sfdx-react-plugin/assets/docs/BLOG.md

 - Packages are managed with Yarn
   - Easy integration with 3rd party Libaries (e.g. Webpack)

-- Code can be easily tested with test frameworks
+- Code can be easily tested with a variety of test frameworks

+### Why use SFDX plugin instead of just a Shell Script?
+- Org information is available in SFDX
+- Shell script is less flexible than TypeScript
+- We can use open source libraries with plugins

 ---